-At DHI’s Mickle Center for Reflux and Esophageal Disorders, surgeons Dr. Alexander Rosemurgy and Dr. Sharona Ross specialize in operations that correct the anatomy of the esophagus and stomach so that gastroesophageal reflux no longer occurs.
+At our Mickle Center for Reflux and Esophageal Disorders, our surgeons specialize in operations that correct the anatomy of the esophagus and stomach, so that gastroesophageal reflux (GERD) no longer occurs.

 Surgical treatment for GERD is called fundoplication.
 A fundoplication fixes the lower esophageal sphincter valve (LES).
 When the LES does its job properly, stomach contents stay out of the esophagus.
 If you have a hiatal hernia, which is very common, it will also need to be repaired during surgery.

 There Are Two Main Forms of Fundoplication:

 - Nissen fundoplication.
 With this procedure, the upper part of the stomach (the fundus) around the LES to strengthen this valve.
 When this is done, acid is prevented from flowing from the stomach into the esophagus.

 - Toupet fundoplication.
 If the upper gastrointestinal study shows that food does not move down the esophagus well, your stomach will be wrapped around the LES three-quarters of the way instead of completely around as with a Nissen fundoplication.